 No two towns are alike in their provision of cinemas, although many of the same patterns and issues are common, regardless of the location.

 Brighton and Hove have two characteristics that are a unique combination.
 The conjoined towns were one of the pioneer centres for cinema and film development.
 The new industry was talked and written about as a local phenomenon right from the start, which must have increased local awareness.
-Film shows took place as early as 1896, within months of the Lumières' first demonstrations.
+Film shows took place as early as 1896, within three months of the Lumières' first demonstrations.
 So familiar was Brighton with this heritage that the experiments by William Friese-Greene, memorably recreated in the film The Magic Box, were appropriated for commemoration, even though he was living and working in London at the time and did not venture down to live in Brighton until more than 15 years later.

 Brighton is also a seaside resort.
 Although the days of summer holidays on the English coast have long since given way to package trips to the Mediterranean and Florida, until the 1960s the cinemas in seaside towns were beneficiaries of the influx of visitors beset by the vagaries of the English weather.
 When clouds and rain kept trippers off the beach, the film show and the amusement arcade were the obvious alternative attractions.

 In Brighton, therefore, nearly all the main cinemas were to be found in a line from the railway station to the seafront, in West Street and North Street, or close to the seafront 'prom' (promenade) itself.
 These were not the towns' first cinemas, however.
 At least half a dozen others opened before a roller skating rink in West Street was converted into the first of the big theatres, the Grand Picture Palace, in 1911.